rwmyers46/CNN-Species-Identification/README.md

 | label-rekognition.ipynb | Image Label Verification with AWS Rekognition                |
 | exif-to-dataframe.ipynb | Convert Image EXIF Data to DataFrame                         |

+*For Jupyter Notebook files not loading properly with Github, copy the url to https://nbviewer.jupyter.org/.*

 ## What are Trail Cameras?

 Trail cameras, also known as game cameras, automatically take photos when motion is detected.
 They have a variety of applications and